informatics-isi-edu/ermrestjs/docs/user-docs/mustache-templating.md

 ```

 #### $session Usage
 `$session` is an object that gives you access to information about the current logged in user's session.
-The properties are mostly the same properties returned from webauthn from the `client` object in the response.
-The following properties are included:
+The properties are the same properties returned from the webauthn response.
+The following are some of the properties included (subject to change as properties are added and removed from webauthn):
 ```
+attributes: "the `attributes` array from the webauthn response.
+More info below about the objects in the `attributes` array"
-{
+client: {
     display_name: "the `display_name` of the user from webauthn client object",
     email: "the `email` of the user from webauthn client object",
+    extensions: "an object containing more permissions the user might have.
+Used in the CFDE project for communicating ras permissions.",
     full_name: "the `full_name` of the user from webauthn client object",
     id: "the `id` of the user from webauthn client object",
-    identities: "the `identities` array of the user from webauthn client object",
+    identities: "the `identities` array of the user from webauthn client object", }
-    attributes: "the `attributes` array from the webauthn response.
-More info below about the objects in the `attributes` array"
-}
 ```